Vermont

 Eligibility

-In order to register to vote, you must be a U.S. citizen, 18 years old on or before Election Day, a resident of Vermont, and take the Voter’s Oath.
+In order to register to vote in Vermont, you must be a U.S. citizen, 18 years old by Election Day, a resident of Vermont, and take the Voter’s Oath.

 • College students may choose to register to vote at either their home address OR at their college address.
 See more information here.